ms-jpq/chadtree/README.md

 Plug 'ms-jpq/chadtree', {'branch': 'chad', 'do': 'python3 -m chadtree deps'}
 ```

 You will have to run `:CHADdeps` when installing / updating.
-This will install CHADTree's depdencies locally inside `chadtree/.vars/runtime`.
+This will install CHADTree's dependencies locally inside `chadtree/.vars/runtime`.

 doing `rm -rf chadtree/` will cleanly remove everything CHADTree uses on your computer.